Board of Trustees

 Dr. John Mourani, Trustee

-The Board hires and supports the Co-Principals and is also responsible for their yearly evaluations.
+The Board hires and supports the Head of School and is also responsible for their yearly evaluations.
 The Board has strict bylaws that it must adhere to; these bylaws are the procedures by which the trustees govern the school.

 Board meetings are open and guests are welcome and encouraged to attend.
 During executive sessions, confidential matters of the school are addressed and therefore do not include faculty, staff, or visitors.

-The Carden Arbor View School Board of Trustees meetings are attended by the Co-Principals, Director of Advancement, Director of Business Services, Director of Enrollment Management, and Faculty Representative.
+The Carden Arbor View School Board of Trustees meetings are attended by the Head of School, Director of Business Services, Director of Enrollment Management, and Faculty Representative.
 Together, this group attends and participates in board meetings, but does not have voting privileges.

 The executive committee of the Board includes the President, Vice President, Treasurer, and Secretary.
-This committee does not have policy-making authority, but meets with the Co-Principals as necessary.
+This committee does not have policy-making authority, but meets with the Head of School as necessary.

 The Board organizes various committees to focus on specific tasks.
-For specific information about joining a committee or task force, please speak with the Co-Principals.
+For specific information about joining a committee or task force, please speak with the Head of School.

 On average, trustees commit about 10 hours per month addressing school matters, including attending meetings, committee work and preparing for meetings.
 A trustee's term commitment is for three years and a trustee may serve for two consecutive terms.
 All trustees are expected to participate in the Arbor View Annual Fund and other fundraisers to demonstrate leadership and support these activities.